priest110/university/3rd year/CC/Protocolos da Camada de Transporte/README.md

 This project intended to better understand transport layer protocols using xubuncore, a virtual machine.

-To find out more, I advise you to check the assignment report (*relatorio.pdf*).
+To find out more, I advise you to check the assignment [report](relatorio.pdf).